 As for the accommodations, Loyd Hall Plantation offers two suites in the main house and five cottages.
 Tastefully decorated, they come in varying sizes and amenities.
 For instance, the Jenkins Suite has a Parlor room and a claw-foot tub, while The McCullough House, the largest of the cottages, provides two bedrooms and a kitchen.
 Two of the cottages offer fireplaces.
 Enjoy breakfast in the main house.

-The Degas House, located in Mid-City New Orleans, in the Esplanade Ridge neighborhood, was where French Impressionist Master Edgar Degas lived for five months in 1872-73.
+The Degas House, located in the Esplanade Ridge neighborhood of Mid-City New Orleans, was where French Impressionist Master Edgar Degas lived for five months from 1872 to 1873.

-Today, the two-story mansion serves as a house museum, courtyard and historic bed-and-breakfast.
-It is Degas's only known home and workspace opened to the public.
+Today, the two-story mansion serves as a house museum, a courtyard and a historic bed-and-breakfast.
+It is Degas' only known home and workspace, and it was opened to the public.

-The nine guest rooms and suites, each named for a Musson-Degas family member, effortlessly blend antique furnishings with contemporary conveniences.
+The nine guest rooms and suites, each named for a Musson-Degas family member, blend antique furnishings with contemporary conveniences effortlessly.
 All include refrigerators, luxury robes, large-screen TVs, free Wi-Fi, an iPod docking station and more.
 The three suites feature private balconies and other upscale touches.
 Breakfast is served daily.

-Property amenities include a walking tour of Esplanade Avenue and art classes.
+Property amenities include a walking tour and art classes.

-Some rooms are named after Williams' works, and all eight rooms feature a flat-screen television, a desk, seating and more, like porches or non-operating fireplaces.
+Some rooms are named after Williams' works.
+All eight rooms feature a flat-screen television, a desk, seating and other amenities, such as porches or non-operating fireplaces.
 Wi-Fi is also available.
 The four rooms upstairs in the main house have a shared lounge area.
-All guests can enjoy the parlor, library and dining room.
-Wake up to a Continental breakfast each morning.
+The parlor, library and dining room are also available.
+Guests can enjoy a Continental breakfast each morning.

-The property's six rooms are throughout the three wings.
-Among the amenities in each room are a private bathroom, flat-screen television and an iPhone clock radio.
+The property has six rooms in the three wings.
+Each room has a private bathroom, flat-screen television and an iPhone clock radio.
 Some rooms feature locally made furniture, while others have family heirlooms.
 The property also has a cottage with a full kitchen and two dining areas.
 Meeting space is also available at Linden.

 And for the final selling point, it's only five minutes from downtown.